06 August 2020

 This post is part of a series of dermatological posts related to Covid-19.
 If you enjoyed this post, you might also enjoy the following blogposts:

 Regardless of the mask used- N95; surgical face mask; reusable cloth mask- covering your mouth and nose causes humidity and heat to build up.
-The build up of humidity and heat can alter the PH and conditions on the skin to encourage inflammation and the growth of bacteria and yeast.
+The build up of humidity and heat can alter the PH and conditions on the skin to encourage inflammation and the growth of bacteria (such as Cutibacterium acnes) and yeast.

 Friction from face masks can also cause acne i.e. acne mechanica.
 Excessive rubbing and pressure on the skin from face masks causes inflammation and eruption of microcomedones to form papules and cystic nodules.
 These are the angry pimples that may cause scarring.